danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 #### P.S.

-One of my colleagues once told me about the idea of "feature complexity", applying the concept of [time/space complexity](https://www.geeksforgeeks.org/analysis-algorithms-big-o-analysis/) in algorithms to features of products.
+One of my colleagues once told me about the idea of "feature complexity", applying the concept of [algorithmic complexity](https://www.geeksforgeeks.org/analysis-algorithms-big-o-analysis/) in algorithms to features of products.
 Changing the text on a page might be an `O(1)` feature – it (naively) has no knock-on effects or maintenance.
-Adding an API to the product though might be an `O(nm)` feature, `n` work needs to be done to support the API for every `m` other feature that needs to be available in the API, a far more expensive feature to create and therefore one that must be considered carefully.
+Adding an API to the product though might be an _O(nm)_ feature, _n_ work needs to be done to support the API for every _m_ other feature that needs to be available in the API, a far more expensive feature to create and therefore one that must be considered carefully.
 This isn't intended to be a perfect measure, but it can be a useful thought experiment.